 Scroll for more information

 On the 6th of October 2016, the Nordic Investment Managers Forum 2018 will also be held in Germany and Switzerland for the first time.
 Five leading asset managers from Scandinavia will unite to discuss important market trends and investment topics with you.
 We invite you to join us at our event following last years' successes, this time at Cercle Cité in Luxembourg City.
-The forum is organised by Danske Invest, DNB Asset Management, East Capital, Origo and Sparinvest.
+The forum is organised by Danske Invest, DNB Asset Management, East Capital and Sparinvest.

 The name Scandinavia translates to ‘the dangerous peninsula’, which relates both to dangerous sea currents and the blustery north wind: the Nordic countries learned a long time ago, therefore, how to survive storms.
 That is apparent to this day.
 On the one hand, the Scandinavian asset managers prove themselves to be robust and stable partners for their investors; on the other hand, they also set new standards in terms of customer orientation, transparency and sustainability.
 These values, which ultimately set the foundations for a strong market position, have also been subscribed to by the Nordic Investment Managers Forum.

 Guests can expect an in-depth analysis of current investment topics, clear statements and an open exchange of opinions with selected fund managers from the leading Nordic asset management companies.
 The flat hierarchy Scandinavians stand for allows investors direct access to portfolio managers and decision-makers, allowing for a hands-on experience.